5 Natural Wonders of Vratsa District

 Ledenika Cave is in the northwestern part of the Vratsa Mountain, 16 km from the town of Vratsa.
 Known to locals for hundreds of years, it was even used by shepherds to keep milk cool.
 Ledenika comes from the Bulgarian word for ice – led (лед).
 It spans 320 meters and features ten halls.
 The cave is situated at an elevation of 830 meters above sea level and boasts with exceptional formations of stalagmites and stalactites.

 The cave’s famous Concert Hall is impressive, measuring 60 by 45 meters and standing 23 meters high.
-With a bit of imagination and guidance from a tour guide, visitors can spot formations resembling Father Christmas, a Christmas tree, a quill and an inkwell, and a Giant’s Head, which is considered the cave’s guardian.
+With a bit of imagination and help from a tour guide, visitors can spot formations resembling Father Christmas, a Christmas tree, a quill and an inkwell, and a Giant’s Head, which is considered the cave’s guardian.
 Classical musicians perform concerts in this hall.
 They are short in duration up to 30 minutes due to the high humidity and cold air affecting the instruments.

 The adult entry fee is 15 BGN and 12 BGN for children over the age of 6.
 Put on an extra layer of clothing as temperature inside dips to 8 °C.